Client Login

 Wealth Management

-Frequently Asked Questions
+Junior SIPP Frequently Asked Questions

-Can I open a childhood pension?
+Can I open a children's pension?

 Childhood pensions can be opened by parents and guardians of a child; however, deposits can be made by others, e.g. other family members.

 As with all pensions, the funds will only be available at retirement.
-This is currently age 55, rising to age 57 in April 2028, however, this could be higher by the time your child reaches .
-If you want your child to receive the funds earlier, you should consider a Junior Individual Savings Account (JISA), which you can either open instead of or alongside a childhood pension.
+This is currently age 55, rising to age 57 in April 2028; however, this could be higher by the time your child reaches the end of their career.

 Yes, as you are effectively ‘gifting’ your payments, they will be covered in the tax-free gifting allowance – currently £3,000 – therefore reducing the size of your estate.
 However, this can be a difficult area to navigate, so you should discuss this with your financial adviser.

-Are childhood pensions subject to compounding?
+Are children's pensions subject to compounding?

 Another yes.
 Thanks to the way compounding works, even those smaller contributions can build up over time.
 By saving earlier and often, you could see a greater impact than larger contributions later on.